Updated January 2024

 International trade is the flow of goods and services across borders, all around the world.
 Trade is a major part of the global economy, and a big source of revenue for many countries.

-To put things into perspective, in July 2022 Canada did $61.9 billion in exports and an almost equal amount ($60.8 billion) in imports, according to OEC data.
+To put things into perspective, in October 2023 Canada did $62.5 billion in exports and $64.5 billion in imports, according to OEC data.

 What kinds of goods and services get imported and exported across the globe?
 Some of the biggest examples include electrical machinery, nuclear reactor parts, automobiles (and parts), gold, iron, and diamonds.